-- Total nonfarm payroll employment in Ohio rose 10,600 (0.2%) in March to 1.5% higher than a year earlier.
-The statewide average unemployment as a share of the labor force fell to 3.8%.
-In Ohio metropolitan areas, unemployment rates in March ranged from a low of 3.4% to a high of 5.2%.
-The Ohio real estate market remained soft through March, as indicated by Ohio Realtors data.
-Closings on home sales (units sold) were 15.1% lower than in the first three months of 2022.
-Unit sales fell 9.6% in all of 2022, after surging ahead 11.9% in 2021.
-For the three-month period from April through June, Ohio's nominal GDP grew at 7.5% seasonally adjusted, annualized rate, and was 9.3% higher than tin the year-earlier quarter.
-Ohio personal income in the second calendar quarter of 2022 was great at a 5.8% annualized rate.
-The fastest growing subcategory was dividends, interest, and rent, which increased at a 7.1% rate for that period. - On June 30, 2021, the Ohio General Assembly passed and Governor Mike DeWine signed into law HB110, its biennial (two-year) budget bill for the period July 1, 2021 thru June 30, 2023.
+- Ohio's unemployment rate in May reached its lowest level base on the U.S. Bureau of Labor Statistics' recorded data since 1976.
+Ohio's total nonfarm payroll employment rose by 6<600 in May, following larger increases in March and April.
+Ohio's real GDP increased 1.3% at a seasonally adjusted annual rate in the first quarter of 2023.
+The statewide housing market was down in the first five months of this year compared to the same period a year earlier, but the average sales price through May was up compared to a year earlier. - On June 30, 2021, the Ohio General Assembly passed and Governor Mike DeWine signed into law HB110, its biennial (two-year) budget bill for the period July 1, 2021 thru June 30, 2023.
 It contained a historic restructuring of the state of Ohio's school funding formula and included all of the elements of the "Fair School Funding Plan" that purports to establish a more equitable, stable, and predictable revenue stream for Ohio public schools.
 HB 110 also changed the burden schools have to transport students, sell district-owned properties to charter and STEM schools, inform parents about sex education curriculum, fund as deduction from state aid students that attend charter schools and/or participate in a voucher or scholarship program and more.
-It will also provide districts the opportunity to administer online learning options and students with the opportunity to opt-out of the ACT and SAT. - The entirety of the Fair School Funding Plan will be fully phased-in at the conclusion of the six-year phase-in period and/or will otherwise be implemented without any significant change or alterations by successor General Assemblies.
+It will also provide districts the opportunity to administer online learning options and students with the opportunity to opt-out of the ACT and SAT. - The entirety of the Fair School Funding Plan will be fully phased-in at the conclusion of the six-year phase-in period and/or will otherwise be implemented without any significant change or alterations by successor General Assemblies. - HB33, the State's biennial budget for the period 2023-2025, was passed into law in June 2023.
+It included the continued phase-in of the base cost components and more importantly it increased the minimum state share percentage from 5% to 10% beginning in FY2023-24.
+Pursuant to simulations generated by the Ohio Legislative Services Commission, Mayfield CSD will realize an increase in its State Aid in each year of the biennium.
+While any increases are certainly appreciated, they will not be sufficient to keep pace with operating expenditure inflation and therefore the District must continue to rely on its local tax base for its funding needs.

-- As of this writing, the Governor and Ohio House of Representatives have approved and submitted their 2023-2025 biennial budget proposals.
-Pursuant to simulations generated by the Ohio Legislative Services Commission, Mayfield CSD may see an increase in its State Aid in each year by a range of 3.2% to 3.8% or \$82,271 to \$98,342 FY24 vs. FY23 and 4.9% to 11.4% or \$131,136 to 303,552 FY25 vs. FY23.
-While any increases are certainly appreciated, the overall percentage of operating revenue from this funding source will remain around 3.5% and therefore the District will continue to rely on its local tax base for its funding needs. - There will be no significant new unfunded mandates enacted by the State government or enhancements to current State mandates.
+• There will be no significant new unfunded mandates enacted by the State government or enhancements to current State mandates.